 Ted Dare's family has taken him around the world, to get specialized training in many countries.
 This recalls the "Origin of Dick Cole", in which Dick's guardian Prof. Blair did the same for Dick.

-SPOILERS.
+FIGHTING.
 Ted Dare does what is considered dirty fighting in the era, by kicking with his feet.
 But at the tale's end, good guy Dick Cole learns to do this too (page 9).
 And Dick's final action with Ted (page 12) echoes what Ted was shown doing earlier in his home movie to the French athlete (last panel of page 6).
 Dick thus takes on behaviors of the villain.

+COSTUMES.
 The fencing outfits worn by Dick are neat (pages 1 - 4).
 And Ted Dare's pilot's jumpsuit comes with huge black leather gauntlets (pages 3 - 5).

 Farr School is steeped in tradition (1942).
 Writer: Bob Davis.
 Art: Bob Davis.
 Cover by: Bob Davis.
 Farr Academy students put plebes through an initiation by making them walk "the Haunted Road" alone at night, the scene of an ancient murder.
 The opening initiation ceremonies are the best part of this tale (pages 1-5).
 It later turns into a routine crime thriller (pages 6-12).